 OVRManager.InputFocusAcquired event is triggered.

-Depending upon the input focus event, you can perform several actions:
+Depending on the input focus event, you can perform several actions.
+For example, when the

-To preview an overlay, enable the universal menu:
+To preview an overlay, enable the universal menu from the headset: